nashville-software-school/bangazon-inc/book-3-web-api/chapters/API_AUTH.md

 #### Register
 1. Let's say the user needs to register.
 They fill out the register form and click submit!
-1. When they click submit, our React application (aka our client) sends an HTTP POST request to our API.
+1. When they click submit, our client (aka our React App) sends an HTTP POST request (aka a fetch call) to our API.
 It sends all the information the user just entered into the form-- their name, their email, their password, etc.
-1. When our API gets a POST request (aka a fetch call) to register a new user, it wraps that info up from the form and sends it to the database using ADO.NET and SQL.
+1. When our API gets a POST request to register a new user, it wraps that info up from the form and sends it to the database using ADO.NET and SQL.
 1. When we add the new user to our SQL Server database, SQL Server generates a unique id for that user.
 That user id is going to be really important!
-1. Our API sends back the **entire user object, including that shiny new id** to our React App.
+1. Our API sends back the **entire user object, including that shiny new id** to our React app.
 This is basically like the API saying "yep, it worked!
 I created a user!
 Here it is!"
 1. By now, our React App has the response from the API-- the full user object!
 Our React app stores it in local storage, in the browser, so that we can access that super important user id later to figure out which user is logged in.
+(Again: super insecure!
+That's ok for now.)

 #### Logging In
 1. If the user wants to log in, they fill out their email and password into a log in form in our React app